Falmouth Docks: History

 The Falmouth Docks Company was formed after a meeting in Falmouth Town Hall on 31 May 1858 with the aim of keeping the Packet Service, by providing facilities for the new steam-driven ships.
+They gained authority to build docks with the passing of the Falmouth Docks and Harbour Act 1859 (22 Vict. c. xvi).
 James Abernethy, an engineer from Aberdeen was invited to draw up plans on a natural feature known as Bar Point, which extended northwards from Pendennis towards Trefusis Point.
 The docks was planned covering an area of 150 acre.
 The shallow water was dredged by the Briton and by 1860 a channel of deep water 300 feet wide linked the docks with deep water in Carrick Roads.
 The foundation stone was laid on 28 February 1860 by Lord Falmouth.
 There is no trace of the stone today.
-By 1862 No 1 Graving Dock was built along with a warehouse, known as the grain store, which can still be seen.
+By 1862 No. 1 Graving Dock was built along with a warehouse, known as the grain store, which can still be seen.

 The Grain Store built between 1860 and 1862 of killas rubble, rock-faced granite dressings and granite-coped parapet with Delabole slate roof.
 The interior retains the original cross-beam and joust floor structures.
 The store was listed as grade II on 23 January 1973 with amendments on 24 April 1996.

 The Falmouth Dock Company had its own railway from January 1864 which connected it with the Cornwall Railway that had opened from the previous year.
-The Eastern Breakwater was built in 1863 and No 2 Dock opened in 1864.
+The Eastern Breakwater was built in 1863 and No 2.
+Dock opened in 1864.
 Its first cargo to be exported was china clay brought on trains along the new railway.
 The original rail was broad gauge, being converted to in 1892.

-The Directors originally borrowed £50,000 from the Public Works Loan Commissioners at 3.25% and had to borrow a further £20,000 in 1864.
+The directors originally borrowed £50,000 from the Public Works Loan Commissioners at 3.25% and had to borrow a further £20,000 in 1864.
 In the following year the Western Breakwater collapsed and disappeared from sight, and on 11 May 1866 (on a day known as Black Friday or the Panic of 1866) the Bank of England increased interest rates to 10%.
 Work on the docks was suspended.
-The Eastern Breakwater was damaged during a ″hurricane″ in January 1867 and in March of the same year the crew abandoned the brig Uhla which dragged along the same breakwater displacing many piles.
+The Eastern Breakwater was damaged during a "hurricane" in January 1867 and in March of the same year the crew abandoned the brig Uhla which dragged along the same breakwater displacing many piles.
 By the end of the year the directors handed over possession to the Public Works Loans Commissioners.
 The breakwater was repaired for £8,500 in 1869.
 In 1882 the sea bed alongside the Eastern Pier and the Western Wharf was dredged in preparation for an anticipated increase in large steam traffic and a decrease in sail.
-The following year the 500 feet No 2 dry dock was due for completion and a 30-ton crane was proposed for the 400 feet Western Wharf.
+The following year the 500 feet No. 2 dry dock was due for completion and a 30-ton crane was proposed for the 400 feet Western Wharf.